Scientific name: Lymantria dispar

-- Gypsy moth adult males are light brown.
-Eurasian gypsy moth females are white with dark zigzags on the wings and do not fly.
+- Spongy moth adult males are light brown.
+Lymantria dispar dispar moth females are white with dark zigzags on the wings and do not fly.

-- The gypsy moth has a wing span of about 1 1/2 inches.
+- The spongy moth has a wing span of about 1 1/2 inches.

 - Eggs masses of a hundred or more are laid on branches or other sheltered places.
 The masses are buff colored when freshly laid and will pale as they age.

 - Mature larvae are covered in light-colored tufted hairs with five pairs of blue bumps followed by six pairs of red bumps down the back.

 - The pupae (or resting stage between the caterpillar larva and adult moth) is a dark brick red and usually found under tree bark and crevices or other protected areas.